Irritable Bowel Syndrome - Is Vegetarian Better?

 Irritable Bowel Syndrome, or IBS, is a diagnosis based upon symptoms.
-Here's the criteria:
+Here are the criteria: